This is where all 50 states stand on reopening

 Ohio

-Ohio Gov. Mike DeWine issued a statewide stay-at-home order lasting which will remain in place until May 1.
+Gov. Mike DeWine issued a statewide stay-at-home order that will remain in place until May 1.

-"I would not be making these decisions if it wasn't a matter of life and death," DeWine said in a news release.
-"We have to keep this monster down.
-It's not dead -- it's very much alive."

-Along with loosening restrictions, DeWine told CNN that citizens would have to feel confident about going out without being afraid and the only way to reach that point was to significantly expand testing.
+He said Thursday that on that date the state will begin the first phase of reopening.

+"We are working on (specifics) and will be talking about this in the days ahead.
+We will be dealing with the schools shortly, probably early next week," he said.

 Oklahoma

+Gov. Kevin Stitt said on April 15 that he is working on a plan to reopen the state's economy, possibly as early as April 30.

-Oklahoma Gov. Kevin Stitt has issued a statewide "Safer at Home" order for adults over the age of 65 and other vulnerable residents until April 30.
+At the same time, Stitt extended Oklahoma's "Safer at Home" order for adults over the age of 65 and other vulnerable residents until May 6.
+Elective surgeries will be allowed to resume on April 24.

-Stitt said the state would have to ease into reopening the economy.
+Stitt has said the state would have to ease into reopening its economy.

+"We're doing this with the guidance of the experts, being data driven... based on what's happening in Oklahoma, not what's going on in a different state or different city," Stitt said.

 Oregon

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.